helloflask/flask-dropzone/docs/advanced.rst

 .. code-block:: python

-    for key, f in request.files.iteritems():
+    for key, f in request.files.items():
         if key.startswith('file'):
             f.save(os.path.join('the/path/to/save', f.filename))